Epstein Act Part II

 The disclosure machine

-The heart of the bill is a new office housed inside the National Archives, not the Department of Justice.
-It is staffed by career archivists, led by an appointee of the Chief Justice rather than the President, and funded directly by Congress in a way the executive branch cannot quietly cut off.
+First, we need to route around the DOJ.
+Instead, this bill routes through the National Archives in a new specialized unit for declassification.
+It is staffed by career archivists, led by an appointee of the Head Archivist (not the Attorney General) and funded directly by Congress in a way the executive branch cannot quietly cut off.
 Its work cannot be overruled or slow-walked by any executive official without triggering obstruction charges.

 The deadline that has teeth